Taiwanese nationality law: Nationals of the People's Republic of China

 If the residents of the People's Republic of China (including Hong Kong and Macau) seek to settle permanently in Taiwan and gain citizenship rights, they do not naturalize like citizens of foreign countries.
 Instead, they merely can establish household registration, which in practice takes longer and is more complicated than naturalization.
 Article 9 does not apply to overseas Chinese holding foreign nationality who seek to exercise ROC nationality.
 Such people do not need to naturalize because they are already legally ROC nationals.
 Residents of the People's Republic of China (including Hong Kong and Macau), only after gaining permanent resident status abroad, or otherwise establishing a period of residency defined by the regulations, become eligible for a Taiwan passport but do not gain benefits of citizenship.

+Nationals of Mongolia

+Before 2002, Mongolia was also claimed to be part of the country.
+Since then, the ROC government has affirmed its recognition that Mongolia is a sovereign state and permitted citizens of Mongolia to use their passports to enter Taiwan.

 Overseas nationals

-Nationals of the Republic of China with household registrations in the Taiwan Area are eligible for the Taiwan passport, and will lose the household registrations in the Taiwan Area, along with their ROC passport, upon holding the Chinese passport.
+Nationals of the Republic of China with household registrations in the Taiwan Area are eligible for the Taiwan passport, and will lose the household registrations in the Taiwan Area, along with their ROC passport, upon holding the PRC passport.
 They are different and mutually exclusive in law; most people living in Taiwan only will and only can choose one of these two to identify themselves by current laws.